rednaw/site/README.md

 Regular (non-structural) changes are done in three steps:
 1. **Make changes** by editing content and/or adding resources.

-    Content pages are written in markdown, see the [basic syntax guide](https://www.markdownguide.org/basic-syntax/) for a quick overview. **Note** It is not mandatory to use Markdown, it is also fine to just write plain old HTML.
+    Content pages are written in markdown, see the [basic syntax guide](https://www.markdownguide.org/basic-syntax/) for a quick overview. **Note** It is not mandatory to use Markdown, it is also fine to just write plain HTML.
 Within limits is is even possible to mix the two in one file (not recommended).
 2. **Preview:** in a terminal type `jekyll serve` and go to http://localhost:4000/.

     It is recommended to always do a preview before publishing because it is possible that a small typo causes the site generation to fail after which your changes will not be published.